fsi-open/doctrine-extensions/doc/uploadable/keymaker.md

 ## Keymaker

-Uploadable comes with default keymaker.
+The Uploadable component comes a with default keymaker called `Entity`:

 ```php
 <?php